madroxdupe42/peacefulscience.org/content/articles/why-i-went-public-evolution.md

 headerimage:
   src: /img/2020/11/victoria-josh-2013.jpg
 title: Why I Went Public on Evolution
+series: public-evolution
 ---

 Eight years ago, in 2012, I was a new assistant professor at a secular university.
 In my early thirties, after nine years of graduate school, I had very few independent papers to my name.
 I did not have any NIH grants yet.
-In this inopportune moment, I decided to become public about my personal religious beliefs, and my views on origins, publishing [an oped in the *Wall Street Journal*](https://peacefulscience.org/going-public-wsj/). *Why did I go public?*
+In this inopportune moment, I decided to become public about my personal religious beliefs, and my views on origins, publishing [an oped in the *Wall Street Journal*](/articles/rubio-age-earth/). *Why did I go public?*

 [Scientists engage the public for all sorts of reasons](https://www.aaas.org/resources/communication-toolkit/what-public-engagement). [*Peaceful Science* includes atheists motivated by secular values](https://peacefulscience.org/stephen-matheson-humanists-invitation/).
 There are many good reasons to serve the common good.
 But when it comes down to taking personal risks, very personal reasons take center stage.
 Why did ***I*** go public?

 Most of my family are creationists, of the *anti*-evolution sort.
 For years, I avoided conflict by staying silent about my shifting views on evolution.
 I was raised a young earth creationist.
 In a [long path through old earth creationism and Intelligent Design](/pdf/swamidass-confident-faith.pdf), I eventually [came to affirm evolutionary science](https://discourse.peacefulscience.org/t/livestream-how-i-changed-my-mind-on-evolution/10326).
 There were many reasons.
-[I could not find a conflict between Scripture and evolution](http://peacefulscience.org/genealogical-adam-eve/), and had also seen evidence in our genomes for evolution.
+[I could not find a conflict between Scripture and evolution](/genealogical-adam-eve/), and had also seen evidence in our genomes for evolution.
 It really does look like humans and chimpanzees share common ancestors.

 Most of my colleagues are not Christians, and I did not have tenure at the time.
 For years, I avoided conflict by staying silent about my personal beliefs.
 Everyone's advice was to be silent about my faith before tenure.
 Scientists, I was told, would not be fair to me if I revealed to them that I was a Christian.
 But I was one of *those* that really believed that Jesus rose bodily from the dead.